 \section{Abstract}

-Garside groups are a natural lattice-theoretic generalization of the braid groups and spherical type Artin-Tits groups.
+Garside groups are a natural lattice-theoretic generalisation of the braid groups and spherical type Artin--Tits groups.
 Here we show that the class of Garside groups is closed under some free products with cyclic amalgamated subgroups.
 We deduce that every tree product of infinite cyclic groups is a Garside group.
 Moreover, we study those cyclic HNN extensions of Garside groups that are Garside groups as well.
-Using a theorem of~Pietrowski, we conclude this paper by stating that a \remMP{non-cyclic} one-relator group is Garside if and only if its centre is non-trivial. \keywords{amalgamated free product \and HNN extension \and tree product \and knot group \and braid monoid/group \and one-relator group \and Garside structure \and (bi)automatic structure } \subclass{20E06 \and 20F05 \and 20F10 \and 20F36}
+Using a theorem of~Pietrowski, we conclude this paper by stating that a non-cyclic one-relator group is Garside if and only if its centre is nontrivial.